d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 ## Training

-Finally, we can build an encoder-decoder model with the Transformer architecture.
+Let us instantiate an encoder-decoder model by following the Transformer architecture.
-Similar to the seq2seq with attention model in :numref:`sec_seq2seq_attention`, we use the following hyperparameters: two Transformer blocks with both the embedding size and the block output size to be $32$.
-In addition, we use $4$ heads, and set the hidden size to be twice larger than the output size.
+Here we specify that
+both the Transformer encoder and the Transformer decoder have 2 layers using 4-head attention.
+Similar to :numref:`sec_seq2seq_training`,
+we train the Transformer model for sequence to sequence learning on the English-French machine translation dataset.

 ```{.python .input}
 num_hiddens, num_layers, dropout, batch_size, num_steps = 32, 2, 0.1, 64, 10